 VMname failed to start.

-This error means that the Microsoft Hyper-V core service is not running on this host.
-Check the status of the two primary services that enable Hyper-V virtual machines to run—Hyper-V Host Compute Service and Hyper-V Virtual Machine Management.
+This error means the Microsoft Hyper-V core service is not running on this host.
+Check the status of the two primary services that enable Hyper-V virtual machines to run — Hyper-V Host Compute Service and Hyper-V Virtual Machine Management.
 Open the services.msc console and check the status of the services there.
-Or open a PowerShell command prompt with administrator permissions and check the status of the services using the command:
+Or open a PowerShell command prompt with administrator permissions and check service status using the command:

 In our case, both services are in the Stopped state.
-Try starting them manually with the PowerShell command:
+Try starting them manually with the following command in PowerShell:

 However, the services did not start with the error: